 I was willing to work wherever I had to work.
 I had just gotten an offer for a paper in a small community in Ontario, which I was excited about and my husband had just started his career but I didn’t care.
 I had to be home and luckily, my husband got a job in his field and we moved to St. John’s.

 I needed Newfoundland in all its glory to survive.
 I needed the flashes of Signal Hill as I drove to work, the sound of skidoos in my yard, the boats rolling in, the loud horns coming from the dock.
 I needed caplin on the fire, the sound of my language on every street corner and bumping into people I know and love while I am running errands.
 It’s what I knew, it’s what I needed and it’s unique to our island.

 I settled down when I got home.
 I bought a house and I met people within my neighborhood.
 I made sure my daughter was exposed to my traditions and way of speaking and I fell back in love with the place I call home.
 For the first time in my entire life, Newfoundland had a future for me and my family.

 The statement, “There is no place like home” is actually a vital motto for Newfoundlanders.
 We have to be here.
 We want to be here.
 We embrace the history and hold onto traditions while growing and progressing.

 Now we are being pushed out.

-As a “socialist,” a “liberal” and “activist” (and I use those terms lightly), I have never had an issue paying taxes.
+As a “socialist,” a “leftist” and “activist” (and I use those terms lightly), I have never had an issue paying taxes.
 I actually think we should work together as a community of human beings to make a better environment for everyone as a whole.
 In fact, I was prepared mentally for a massive hit with the new budget.
 I knew things would be changing and we would have to work together to keep this province in an economically stable frame.